bryon82/Sail-a-dex/README.md

   **WARNING**: Disabling a previously enabled log and then saving the game will erase all previously saved log progress.

 ## Installation
-Place the Sail-a-dex folder (not the contents, the whole thing) into the Sailwind/BepinEx/Plugins folder.
+Place the Sail-a-dex folder (not the contents, the whole thing) into the Sailwind/BepInEx/Plugins folder.
+If upgrading from v1.0.0 delete the old Sail-a-dex from the BepInEx/plugins folder first.